SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

   >
   > * [RMPUDO20250619](https://docs.google.com/spreadsheets/d/1DZ1INbGf893MCEF1ijgeMOZn-cskd0TDcZW7DtPJjLQ/edit?usp=sharing)
   >
   > *The file will have a naming convention of RMPUDOyyyymmdd.csv and will be in csv format with comma delimiters.
-To learn more about the structure of the file refer to the [PUDO file structure](https://docs.google.com/spreadsheets/d/1M86m55PXHYYoR97QIXCddtuqc80321CPKENqeKZ1y3I/edit?usp=sharing).*
+To learn more about the structure of the file refer to the[PUDO file structure](https://docs.google.com/spreadsheets/d/1M86m55PXHYYoR97QIXCddtuqc80321CPKENqeKZ1y3I/edit?usp=sharing).*
 </Accordion>

 <Accordion title="Create shipment using local collect enhancement">
+  SAPIENT not only supports retrieving the PUDO location information, but also the creation of Royal Mail outbound shipments that will be collected from a PUDO location - Local Collect.\
-  In SAPIENT, there are two distinct ways to [create a Royal Mail shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) aimed at delivery to a PUDO point—one method involves using the direct address of the chosen location, while the other relies on utilising the `pudoId` returned from the PUDO lookup, offering flexibility in how shipments can be generated.
+  There are two distinct ways to [create a Royal Mail shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) aimed at delivery to a PUDO point:

+  1. By providing the full address of the PUDO: a.

   To make the **LocalCollect** shipment request, it is necessary to provide the following information: